-If you're over the age of 26, receiving a hearing test is incredibly easy, and with Adelaide Digital Hearing Solutions, it's free*.
+If you’re over the age of 26, receiving a hearing test is incredibly easy, and with Adelaide Digital Hearing Solutions, and at no cost* to you.
 To book, give our expert team a call on 1800 940 982 or click here to request your assessment.

 1Artfacts, Music.
 Accessed August 2017

 2WebMD, Harmful Noise Levels – Topic Overview.
 Accessed August 2017